mvram123/Hackerearth-Sculptures-Cost-Prediction/README.md

 # Hackerearth-Sculptures-Cost-Prediction

-In this project I have secured a rank of " 45 " with accuracy of 92.16673
+In this project I have secured a rank of " 45 out of 1900 " with accuracy of 92.16673

 ### Project Description Provided by HackerEarth